robert-claypool/quotes/README.md

 - Paul Graham, http://paulgraham.com/identity.html

+> You're under no obligation to be the same person you were 5 minutes ago.

+- Alan Watts

 > One who wishes to believe says, "Does the evidence permit me to believe?"
 > One who wishes to disbelieve asks, "Does the evidence force me to believe?"
 > Beware lest you place huge burdens of proof only on propositions you